MozillaFoundation/foundation.mozilla.org/README.md

 ### Getting the latest translations for local dev

-Latest translations are uploaded to S3.
+The latest translations are uploaded to S3.
 To get them, run:
 - `curl -o translations.tar https://foundation-site-translations.s3.amazonaws.com/translations.tar`
 - `tar -C network-api -xvf translations.tar`

 You don't need to run `compilemessages` and it works for both pipenv or docker workflows.

-The `translations_github_commit_[...]` file from the archive is only used for debug purposes on Heroku.
+The `translations_github_commit_[...]` file from the archive is only used for debugging purposes on Heroku.
 It can be safely deleted if needed.

 ## Contributing